wasmCloud/wascc-host/README.md

 For more information on concepts, architecture, and tutorials, check out [wascc.dev](https://wasc.dev).

 ## Examples
-To run the examples, simply issue the following command (assming you have the latest version of Rust installed):
+To run the examples, simply issue the following command (assuming you have the latest version of Rust installed) from the root `wascc-host` directory:

 ```
 $ RUST_LOG=info cargo run --example [example name]